Distinguished Lecturer Seminar Series

 About:

-Ayelet Erez was born in Israel, and completed her medical studies at the Technion Institute in Haifa, Israel.
-Following her Paediatric Residency, she completed a PhD in Cancer Genetics at Tel Aviv University.
-She then went to Baylor College of Medicine in Houston Texas, where she trained in Clinical Genetics together with being a postdoctoral fellow focusing on Inborn Errors of metabolism.
+Dr. Erez earned her medical degree from the Technion, Israel Institute of Technology.
+After completing her pediatric residency, she pursued a PhD in Cancer Genetics at Tel Aviv University.
+She then trained at Baylor College of Medicine in Houston, Texas, where she completed a clinical genetics fellowship and conducted postdoctoral research on the metabolism of human diseases.

 Itai Yanai - NYU Grossman School of Medicine